vladmesh/Assistants/assistant/docs/message_system_refactoring.md

   ```
 - All messages sent to LLM should be marked as "user" role in OpenAI format
 - Message string representation should include source and timestamp for context
+- Messages should be processed by the appropriate secretary based on user_id
+- Context should be isolated between different users' secretaries

+### 6. Multi-Secretary Support
+- Each message must include user_id for secretary selection
+- Secretary selection is handled by AssistantFactory
+- Secretary instances are cached per user
+- Context is isolated between different users
+- Secretary configurations are managed through REST API
+- Default secretary is used if no specific secretary is assigned

 ## Tasks Breakdown
 1. Message Type System Redesign